RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/random_forest.rst

 - **r_score** *(float)*: The correlation coefficient for the regressor model.
 - **r2_score** *(float)*: The coefficient of determination for the regressor model.
 - **cross_val_scores_regressor** *(array of floats)*: An array of the cross validation scores for the regressor model.
+- **feature_importances_regressor** *(array of floats)*: An array of the feature importances for the regressor model.
+The higher the score, the more useful the feature is for prediction.

 Regressor Methods
 -----------------